Cyber Engineer

 What you'll need to succeed

-You're a seasoned security engineer with proven experience deploying CrowdStrike at least 3 times in enterprise environments.
-You have deep technical knowledge of endpoint security, EDR tools and threat detection workflows.
+You're an experienced cyber security engineer contractor with a strong track record delivering security solutions in local and enterprise environments.
+You have deep technical knowledge across areas such as endpoint protection, SIEM/EDR platforms, vulnerability management, identity security and threat detection workflows.
 Strong troubleshooting and configuration skills are essential, along with the ability to work independently and communicate effectively with stakeholders.
-Familiarity with other security frameworks and Microsoft environments is a plus.
+Familiarity with Microsoft environments and broader security frameworks is highly beneficial.

 What you'll get in return

 This is a contract with purpose.
-Alongside a competitive daily rate, you'll gain the flexibility of remote working, the autonomy to lead a high-impact deployment and the chance to make a real difference in a respected organisation delivering services that change lives.
+Alongside a competitive daily rate, you'll gain the flexibility of remote working, the autonomy to lead a high‑impact security initiative and the chance to make a real difference in a respected organisation delivering services that change lives.

 What you need to do now

-If you're ready to bring your CrowdStrike expertise to a purpose-driven organisation, click 'apply' to submit your CV and begin a confidential conversation.
+If you're ready to bring your cyber security expertise to a purpose‑driven organisation, click 'apply' to submit your CV and begin a confidential conversation.

 Hays Specialist Recruitment Limited acts as an employment agency for permanent recruitment and employment business for the supply of temporary workers.
 By applying for this job you accept the T&C's, Privacy Policy and Disclaimers which can be found at (url removed)